midnightroachmedia/FATX360/README.md

-# FATX Renamer
+# FATX360

-FATX Renamer is a Python application with a graphical user interface (GUI) that allows users to easily rename files and folders to be compatible with the FATX file system.
+FATX360 is a Python application with a graphical user interface (GUI) that allows users to easily rename files and folders to be compatible with the FATX file system.
 This tool is particularly useful for users working with Xbox systems or other platforms that use the FATX file system.

 ## Features